17th Sustainment Brigade highlights Spc. Andrea Villanueva for Hispanic Heritage Month

 |0

 This work, 17th Sustainment Brigade highlights Spc.
-Andrea Villanueva for Hispanic Heritage Month [Image 2 of 2], by SGT Adrianne Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Andrea Villanueva for Hispanic Heritage Month, by SGT Adrianne Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.